Home » Water Quality » Tap Water » Nigeria Tap Water Quality Report: Is It Drinkable?

 3. Port Harcourt

 Port Harcourt is, as its name suggests, a port city—one of the nation’s largest.
-It is the capital of Rivers State, Nigeria’s second-wealthiest state after Lagos.
+It’s the capital of Rivers State, Nigeria’s second-wealthiest state after Lagos.

-Port Harcourt’s status as one of Nigeria’s main industrial hub means that it is one of the more affluent parts of the country, so its richer residents are likely to have good access to potable water.
+Port Harcourt’s status as one of Nigeria’s main industrial hubs makes it one of the country's more affluent parts, and its richer residents are likely to have good access to potable water.

 Who Regulates Water in Nigeria?

-Per the Water Resources Act of 1933, the Federal Ministry of Water Resources is solely responsible for the regulation of water resources in Nigeria.
+Under the Water Resources Act of 1933, the Federal Ministry of Water Resources is solely responsible for regulating water resources in Nigeria.

 The Ministry of Water Resources formulates national water policy and oversees the development of large-scale water infrastructure projects.
 Its twelve River Basin Development Authorities manage agriculture and water resources in their assigned regions.